depjs/dep/README.md

 + **<a href="#install">Install</a>** the dependencies defined in a local package.json.
 + **<a href="#lock">Lock</a>** the dependencies installed in a local node_modules.
 + **<a href="#run">Run</a>** an arbitrary command from scripts in a local package.json.
++ **<a href="#workspaces">Workspaces</a>** in a monorepo, installed and locked together.

 dep is trying to have a similar/same interface of the features with npm, but there are some slightly different implementations internally.
+It ships with **zero runtime dependencies**.

 ### Install
 #### `dep install`